tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 ### Instructor Notes

-* Today's class will be a challenging one as students start to dig deeper into advanced Solidity concepts.
-Take plenty of time to cover and review the new concepts in today's class.
+* Today's class will be a challenging one, as students start to dig deeper into advanced Solidity concepts.
+Take plenty of time to cover and review the new concepts in class.

 * Reassure students that as they practice Solidity, they will begin to see common patterns in the code.
 Many of the examples show this week can be reused in other smart contract applications.